redaelli/docs/docs/GreedyBear/Installation.md

 This is used for honeypots that are not specifically implemented to extract additional information (so not Log4Pot and Cowrie).

 Note that GreedyBear _needs_ a running instance of ElasticSearch of a TPoT to function.
-If you don't have one, you can make the following changes to make GreeyBear spin up it's own ElasticSearch and Kibana instances.
+If you don't have one, you can make the following changes to make GreeyBear spin up it's own ElasticSearch instance.
 (...Care!
 This option would require enough RAM to run the additional containers.
 Suggested is >=16GB):

 1. In `docker/env_file`, set the variable `ELASTIC_ENDPOINT` to `http://elasticsearch:9200`.